lmadhuranga/iq/node_js/nodejs_100_questions.md

 ### 98. What is meant by tracing in Node.js?

 Tracing is a technique used in Node.js to profile the performance of an application.
 It involves recording the function calls and events that occur during the execution of the application and analyzing the data to identify performance bottlenecks.

-### 99. Where is package.json used in Node.js?

-The package.json file is located in the root directory of an application and it is used by the npm package manager to install and manage the dependencies of an application.

 ### 100. What is the difference between readFile and create Read Stream in Node.js?

 Create Read Stream is a better option for reading large files, while the read file is a better option for small files.
 It is important to choose the right method based on the size of the file and the requirements of the application.

 ### 101. What is the use of the crypto module in Node.js?

-The crypto module is widely used in Node.js applications to generate secure random numbers, create digital signatures, and verify signatures.
+generate secure random numbers, create digital signatures, verify signatures.
 It also provides support for various encryption algorithms such as AES, DES, and RSA.

 ### 102. What is a passport in Node.js?

 Passport is a popular authentication middleware for Node.js.
 It provides a simple and modular way to implement authentication in Node.js applications.
+Passport supports many authentication mechanisms,
+- username/password,
-Passport supports many authentication mechanisms, including username/password, social logins like Facebook and Google, and JSON Web Tokens (JWTs).
+- social logins like Facebook and Google,
+- JSON Web Tokens (JWTs).

 ### 103. How to get information about a file in Node.js?